 A cumulative GPA of 3.3 or higher and demonstrated financial need are mandatory requirements.
 Applications for the BAM Scholarship must be accompanied by your resume, 2 recommendation letters, an official sealed transcript, and two essays.
 One essay must demonstrate your need for financial assistance and the second essay must emphasize your interest in technology.

 Do you have a burning passion to change the world?
-Can you write a compelling 500-word essay or create a 5-minute video highlighting who you are and how you plan on changing the world?
+Can you write a compelling 500-word essay?
+What about creating a 5-minute video highlighting who you are and how you plan on changing the world?
 If you are an African American woman and you meet both these requirements, in addition to having a 3.0 GPA or higher, you stand a high chance of winning $750 towards your education.

-There are many other scholarships that are available for African American students, but these 5 are a great place to start.
+There are many other scholarships that are available for African American students.
+These 5 are a great place to start.
 You can find some more opportunities here.